Causal-net category: Inclusion=monomorphism

 $(1)$ $H$ is a sub-causal-net of $G$;

 $(2)$ there is an embedding $\lambda:H\to G$;

 $(3)$ $H$ can be obtained from $G$ by a sequence of operations of deleting an edge, deleting an isolated vertex;

-$(4)$ $G$ can be obtained from $H$ by a sequence of operations of adding an edge, adding an isolated vertex. \end{thm} The operation of adding an edge can be represented by the second type of fundamental morphism, and the operation of adding an isolated vertex can be represented by the third type of fundamental morphism.
-Clearly, any embedding is a composition of the second and third type of fundamental morphisms.
+$(4)$ $G$ can be obtained from $H$ by a sequence of operations of adding an edge, adding an isolated vertex. \end{thm} The operation of adding an edge can be represented by the second type of fundamental morphism (see Section \ref{Relation}), and the operation of adding an isolated vertex can be represented by the third type of fundamental morphism.
+Clearly, any embedding is a composition of the second and third types of fundamental morphisms.

-The following theorem is of particular importance for a category-theoretic understanding of the Baez construction of spin network states \cite{[B96]}. \begin{thm} Any morphism $\lambda:G_1\to G_2$ can be unique represented as a composition of a subdivision $\lambda_s$, a coarse-graining $\lambda_{cg}$ and an embedding $\lambda_\iota$.
+The following theorem is of particular importance for a category-theoretic reformulation of the Baez construction of spin network states \cite{[B96]}. \begin{thm} Any morphism $\lambda:G_1\to G_2$ can be uniquely represented as a composition of a subdivision $\lambda_s$, a coarse-graining $\lambda_{cg}$ and an embedding $\lambda_\iota$.

 \end{thm}